gitlzzz/ATLAS/README.md

 ## Installation

 To install MatDBForge, you can use pip in a python virtual environment or conda environment.
-Python versions above 3.9 should work.
-Most development has been made has with python3.11 in mind.
-You can install python3.11 through your OS package manager or conda.
+Any python versions above `python3.9` should work.
+Most development has been made has with `python3.11` in mind, which can be installed through the OS's package manager or conda.

 First, create a virtual environment and activate it: